gSchool/DNA-release-2/03-Phase-2/02-making-work-visible.md

 1. **Only one person knows how to do it (Thief: Unknown Dependencies)**
    * Making this visible can prompt needed cross-training
 1. **The work impacts other teams (Thief: Unknown Dependencies)**
-   * Creating a card on a Kanban board is a one or two minute task, posing a low level of overhead, that greatly improves cross-team communication
+   * Creating a card on a Kanban board is a one- or two-minute task, posing a low level of overhead, that greatly improves cross-team communication
 1. **Someone’s primary job function involves completing tasks lasting fifteen minutes or less (Thief: Too Much WIP)**
    * When tasks are fifteen minutes or less, they are difficult to track using Kanban, meaning that person’s work is invisible.
 This makes it too easy to over-task an individual.
 ### !challenge